ClearSkyDev/clearsky_photo_reports/README.md

 A minimal React Native + Expo implementation for the ClearSky Photo Intake screen is provided under `react_native/App.js`.
 This prototype demonstrates the collapsible inspection sections and photo upload workflow using Expo's image picker.

+The intake screen now features a section dropdown so inspectors can quickly switch between Address, Front, Right, Back, Left, Roof Edge, Slopes and Buildings.
+Each uploaded photo is auto-labeled using sample AI suggestions and optional tags can be appended with a single tap.
+When enabled, adding a photo marks the related checklist item complete.

 ## Questionnaire Generation Demo

 The file `react_native/roofQuestionnaire.js` contains a utility that converts approved photo labels into a structured questionnaire object.
 A small demo script is available under `scripts/demo_generate_questionnaire.js`: